Aleksander Szymkiewicz: Biography

-In Tbilisi, he designed, among others, the building of the Supreme Court of Georgia, the Conservatoire building, the building of the Caucasian Silk Station (now the State Silk Museum), the building of the Rustaveli Theatre (with Cornell K. Tatishchev), and various townhouses, including the Andreoletti's house.
+In Tbilisi, he designed among other projects, the building of the Supreme Court of Georgia, the Conservatoire building, the Caucasian Silk Station building (now the State Silk Museum), the Rustaveli Theatre (with Cornell K. Tatishchev), and various townhouses, including Andreoletti's house.
 He also designed the building of the Shota Rustaveli State University in Batumi and the Court of Appeals in Kutaisi.
 His designs combined baroque and classical elements.